mawise/guitar/README.md

 These are guitar chords for various songs that I've been collecting.
 This repo serves as my own modern-day equivalent to my Dad's red binder of songs he collected.

+Feel free to send me pull requets if you want me to learn a song!

 read.rb
 -------